 End User Support Services for Order Fulfillment

 When it comes to warehousing, customer service means different things to different people.
 When some people think of customer service, they think of what is known as “end user” customer service or outsourced customer support.
 This service occurs between your client (or end user) and your customer support team, whether that team is in house, outsourced by you, or outsourced by your warehouse.
-That being said, while some warehousing companies do offer end user customer service, call center services and fulfillment under one roof, such as Our Serviceworks, this is a highly specialized service and is only available through a handful of warehousing providers.
+That being said, while some warehousing companies do offer either end user customer service, call center services and fulfillment under one roof or some form of e-commerce call center support, such as Our Serviceworks, this is a highly specialized service and is only available through a handful of warehousing providers.
 Most warehousing companies either don’t offer end user customer support or they offer it through a third-party call center company.
 If you do need end user customer support and intend to use an outsourced warehousing and fulfillment company to perform these services, make sure that they do it all in-house – otherwise it would potentially be easier and more affordable to skip the middleman and outsource these services yourself.

 Standard Order Fulfillment Support Services